osg-htc/docs/docs/data/stashcache/run-stash-origin-container.md

 provides organizations with a method to distribute their data in a scalable manner to thousands of jobs without needing to pre-stage data across sites or operate their own scalable infrastructure.

-[Stash Origins](/data/stashcache/install-origin) stores a copy of users data.
-Each community (or experiment) needs to run one origin to export its data via the stashcache federation.
+[Stash Origins](/data/stashcache/install-origin) store copies of users' data.
+Each community (or experiment) needs to run one origin to export its data via the StashCache federation.
 This document outlines how to run such an origin in a Docker container.

 Before Starting